ipfs/js-ipfs/README.md

 Modify the default IPFS node config.
 This object will be *merged* with the default config; it will not replace it.

+###### Configuring Delegate Routers

+If you need to support Delegated Content and/or Peer Routing, you can enable it by specifying the multiaddrs of your delegate nodes in the config via `options.config.Addresses.Delegates`.
+If you need to run a delegate router we encourage you to run your own, with go-ipfs.
+You can see instructions for doing so in the [delegated routing example][:delegated-routing-example].

+If you are not able to run your own delegate router nodes, we currently have two nodes that support delegated routing. **Important**: As many people may be leveraging these nodes, performance may be affected, which is why we recommend running your own nodes in production.

+Available delegate multiaddrs are:
+- `/dns4/node0.preload.ipfs.io/tcp/443/https`
+- `/dns4/node1.preload.ipfs.io/tcp/443/https`

+**Note**: If more than 1 delegate multiaddr is specified, the actual delegate will be randomly selected on startup.

 ##### `options.ipld`

  | Type | Default |